Deck Floor Maintenance

 - Full 2-by-6 Treated Lumber

-Decks and all exterior modifications begin with a Request in CCIS.
-The Deck Guy will make sure everything’s in order and get you started with the External Modification Process.
+Decks and all exterior modifications begin with a Request in CCIS – select the category External Modification Request.
+The Deck Guy will review your Request and get you started with the External Modification Process.
 Please do not contact a contractor without first submitting your request for anything related to your deck.
 It can save time and confusion.